Haechan: Philanthropy

-In February 2023, Haechan donated million to the Community Chest of Korea, thus joining its Honor Society, to help victims of the 2023 Turkey–Syria earthquake.
-In August 2023, he donated million to the Korean Red Cross to support the victims and areas affected by the wildfires that broke out that month on the island of Maui, Hawaii.

-In March 2025, Haechan donated million to the Community Chest of Korea for the wildfire victims in the Yeongnam region.
+In February 2023, Haechan donated million to the Community Chest of Korea to help victims of the earthquake that struck Turkey and Syria that month.
+In August 2023, he donated million to the Korean Red Cross to support victims and emergency services affected by the wildfires that broke out that month on the island of Maui, Hawaii.
+In March 2025, Haechan donated million to the Community Chest of Korea to help residents of the Yeongnam region affected by the wildfires that broke out that month.

+Personal life

+In November 2022, a sasaeng fan trespassed into Haechan's family home, leading to a prosecution indictment that was ultimately resolved with leniency at Haechan's request, to spare the fan from criminal punishment.